owntuts/devviews/docs/java/springboot/functional-model.md

 }
 ```

 - To **create a base repository that provides common methods for all entities**, you can use @NoRepositoryBean annotation on an interface that extends CrudRepository.
-For example, to create a base repository that provides a findById method for all entities using JPA, you can write:
+For example, to ***create a base repository that provides a findById method for all entities using JPA***, you can write:

 ```java
 @NoRepositoryBean